 Under-sink water filters are installed directly into the water line under the sink.
 Some filter all of the cold water that flows through the faucet; others have a separate filter faucet -- which requires drilling a hole in the sink deck or countertop to install.
 The options and price ranges in this category vary dramatically, as does the cost of replacement filters.
 If you just need small amounts of filtered water for drinking, see our discussion of water filter pitchers elsewhere in this report.
 If you don't need to filter all of your water, but would like to filter larger quantities for filling coffee pots or drinking bottles, see our separate discussion of faucet water filters.

-All reverse osmosis systems are under-sink water filters, and all require installing a separate faucet filter; however, they are the top choice if you need to purify, not just filter, your water.
+All reverse osmosis systems are under-sink water filters and all require installing a separate filter faucet; however, they are the top choice if you need to purify, not just filter, your water.
 Water flows from the main plumbing line into the filter, which filters it and stores it in a tank.
 When you turn on the filter faucet, water comes from that tank of filtered water.
 You then use your regular faucet for water that you don't need to filter.

 Among reverse osmosis water filters, the APEC ROES-50 (Est. $200) gets top reviews from users for its excellent performance in improving water quality.
 We saw many posts from owners who shared before and after tests they had done on their own water, showing a marked improvement in removing total dissolved solids (TDS).
 Beyond that, the vast majority rave about the noticeable improvement in both the color and taste of their water after installing the APEC ROES-50.
 The ROES-50 is made by a WQA (Water Quality Association) certified manufacturer and uses some NSF-certified parts.

-The ROES-50 is a very good value for a reverse osmosis system.
-The filters cost about $20 and need to be replaced every six to 12 months, making the ongoing cost of ownership fairly low.
+The five-stage ROES-50 is a very good value for a reverse osmosis system.
 The basic kit includes one faucet in chrome, but faucets with other finishes are available for purchase.
-An optional Icemaker Kit (Est. $17) is available as well.
+An optional Icemaker Kit (Est. $21) is available as well.
+The filters cost about $75 per set, and need to be replaced every six to 12 months, depending upon how much water you use.

-Another highly rated RO water system is the iSpring RCC7 (Est. $200), a 5-stage system that is made with NSF certified parts.
+Another highly rated RO water system is the iSpring RCC7 (Est. $200), a five-stage system that is made with NSF certified parts.
 It can supply up to 75 gallons per day, with a pressurized tank capacity of 3.2 gallons.
-It has a lower waste water ratio of than the ROES-50 at only 2:1. iSpring customer service also gets very good reviews.
-All other things being equal, this is a good choice if you use a lot of water and prefer a better balance of waste vs. filtered water.
+It has the same waste water ratio as the ROES, 3:1, but the filter sets are less expensive, about $35.
+However, we saw more complaints from owners that this system is difficult to install, and that it leaked after installation.

 Users say the MP750SB is very easy to install and use, although some who had issues with leaking after a self-install say it's worth hiring a plumber to be sure it's done right.
 Most note an immediate improvement in water taste and clarity after installation.
 Filters cost about $70 and should be replaced after 750 gallons.
 How often that is will depend upon how much water you use.
 There is a version of this filter available that increases capacity to 1200 gallons with electronic monitoring, and that costs about $50 more.
 There are also optional accessories available to hook the MP750SB up to an icemaker or convert it to a countertop model.